jpsalo/hn-viz/README.md

 python app.py
 ```

-and visit localhost:4200 in your web browser.
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser.